AsherJingkongChen/3DGS/docs/introduction/original-reference.md

 ## Overview of 3D Gaussian Splatting

-3D Gaussians are projective transformations of static points.
-It's a sort of explicit representation of volumetric data.

-First, You train a 3D Gaussian model from Structure from Motion (SfM) inputs, and then you can render the trained model by giving it camera poses.
+3DGS utilizes a differentiable rasterizer to facilitate real-time projection into the image space.

+The models are a set of ellipsoid with color and opacity.

+Once you have trained models, you can view rendered images by providing camera poses.

 ## Be aware of